 If there is still someone living at the home, it may be possible for them to take over the tenancy.
-This is known as succession.
+This is known as succession, and is only possible provided there has been no previous succession of the property since December 2000.
 We will give the tenancy to a husband or wife, partner or any surviving joint tenants.
 We may also pass the tenancy on to close members of the deceased's family, as long as they have been living there for at least a year prior to the death.
 In some cases, we may ask a relative (but not a husband/wife) to move to alternative accommodation.
 This is usually where the property is larger than they need or where the home has been adapted for special needs.
 We will always deal with these cases as sensitively as we can.
 If you believe 'succession' applies to you, please discuss this with us.